 \

-\textit{Outline of the paper.} In Section \ref{sec2} we state the smoothing estimate (Proposition \ref{thm1}) for the nonlinear part which is crucially used in proofs of Theorems \ref{Ta} and \ref{Fr}.
-Then we prove Theorems \ref{Ta} and \ref{Fr} by looking at linear and non-linear evolutions of the solution separately; the non-linear evolution lies in a smoother space by nonlinear smoothing property (Proposition \ref{thm1}), which, combined with the known results on the linear evolution.
-In Section \ref{sec3}, we establish local well-posedness for \eqref{KA} and we prove the smoothing estimate in Section \ref{sec4}.
-For the purpose, we may assume that the initial data satisfies the mean-zero property (and so does the solution by the momentum conservation), since $u$ can be replaced by $v=u-\int_\mathbb{T}g(x)dx$ using a harmless first order term $[\int_\mathbb{T}g(x)dx]\partial_xv$.
-Indeed, this assumption is removed by changing the linear operator in \eqref{KA} from $- \partial_x^5 - \alpha \partial_x^3$ to $- \partial_x^5 - \alpha \partial_x^3 - [\int_{\mathbb{T}}g(x)dx] \partial_x$.
-We note that when adapting the methods will be used in proofs after this replacement, nothing changes in all the calculations.
+\textit{Outline of the paper.} In Section \ref{sec2} we state the smoothing estimate (Proposition \ref{thm1}), which is crucially used in proofs of Theorems \ref{Ta} and \ref{Fr}.
+We then prove Theorems \ref{Ta} and \ref{Fr} by looking at linear and non-linear evolutions of the solution separately; the non-linear evolution lies in a smoother space due to the nonlinear smoothing property (Proposition \ref{thm1}), which, when combined with the known results on the linear evolution.
+In Section \ref{sec3}, we establish local well-posedness for \eqref{KA} and prove the smoothing estimate in Section \ref{sec4}.
+To this end, we make use of the mean-zero property of the initial data and the momentum conservation.
+We replace $u$ with $v=u-\int_\mathbb{T}g(x)dx$ using a harmless first order term $[\int_\mathbb{T}g(x)dx]\partial_xv$ so that the assumption on the initial data is satisfied.
+We note that this assumption can be removed by changing the linear operator in \eqref{KA} from $- \partial_x^5 - \alpha \partial_x^3$ to $- \partial_x^5 - \alpha \partial_x^3 - [\int_{\mathbb{T}}g(x)dx] \partial_x$.
+We observe that after this replacement, nothing changes in all the calculations when adapting the methods used in the proofs.
 This observation was introduced by Bourgain in \cite{B} (see also \cite{CKSTT1,ET}).

 \